jbcodeforce/jbcodeforce.github.io/docs/techno/scaleway/index.md

 ### Container Registry

-A fully-managed mutualized container registry.
+A fully-managed mutualize container registry.
 It uses the concept of namespace for isolation per region.
 A namespace can either be public or private.
 Anyone will be able to pull container images from a public namespace.
 Privacy policies may be set at image level.

 The command to push image from local computer.